plone/training/theming/ttw-advanced_2.rst

 * Using the :file:`manifest.cfg`, register a production CSS file
 * Use an XInclude to incorporate rules from the Barceloneta theme
 * Use ``?diazo.off=1`` to temporarily disable theme
-* Use conditional rules to present visitors with a custom theme
+* Use conditional rules to have a different backend theme from the anonymous visitors theme

 Topics covered: